isabellebpetersen/data-portfolio/README.md

-# Data Analytics Portfolio — Isabelle Petersen
+# Data Analytics Portfolio
+**Isabelle Petersen**

 Hi!
-I’m Izzy — a data analyst and Math & Computer Science grad with a strong interest in turning data into clear, actionable insights.
+I’m Izzy, a data analyst and Math & Computer Science grad based in New York with a strong interest in turning data into clear, actionable insights.

 This portfolio highlights selected projects focused on predictive modeling, business insights, user behavior analysis, and visual storytelling.
 My work reflects both analytical rigor and creativity, with experience using data to inform decisions in education, product, and customer-focused contexts.